Does generously giving 10% of after tax income actually outperform the S&P 500?

 In a world of market efficiency where it is theoretically impossible (or perhaps extremely unlikely) to sustainably beat the market, how could giving ever be anything more than simply a kind thing to do?

 Does generosity actually increase your wealth?

-It is easy to assume that generosity is correlated with high net worth individuals simply because people generally make a bunch of money, and then are comfortable giving.
+It is easy to assume that generosity is correlated with high net worth individuals simply because people who generally make a bunch of money are then comfortable giving.
 This does not seem to be the case though - giving appears to be a critical element of actually generating wealth.